-You don’t need to throw a big party.
-Small gestures can have a big impact.
-But either way, you should do something to let your employees know that you’re aware of their special day.
+You don’t need to throw a big party to celebrate employee birthdays (although one is welcomed at any time!).
+Small gestures can have a big impact on employee happiness and engagement.
+Whatever you decide, you should do something to let your employees know that you’re aware of their special day.

 Alternatively, ask your team to do a bit of detective work and figure out which treats to bring in.
 This way everyone in the workplace can participate in making the birthday celebration an enjoyable one.

-02. Decorate their desk
+2. Decorate their desk

 Print out pictures of their favorite celebrities.
 Hang up some funny artwork along with banners and balloons.
 Leave a small gift or two like candy in a coffee mug or a bunch of company swag.